mikerhodesideas/bta-app3/docs/adding_new_data_guide.md

 - cpa
 - roas

 I want to create a new page that helps users understand their ad group performance.
 What visualizations or insights would be most valuable?
-How should I structure this page?Please do not write any code yet.
+How should I structure this page?
+Please do not write any code yet.
 Let's first clarify exactly what you're going to build.
 ```

 ### Step 2: Refine Your Feature Design